Elacim/deakin-uni/Biology/SLE111 - Cells and Genes/Weeks/Week 8 - Modes of Inheritance & Linked Genes/SLE111 - Week 8 - Notes.md

 Cystic Fibrosis
 Sickle-cell disease (slide 3b)

-If a trait skips a generation in a pedigree, it must be a {{recessive}} trait :: Recessive tratit.
+If a trait skips a generation in a pedigree, it must be a {{recessive}} trait :: Recessive trait.
 If both parents have the trait, {{all}} offspring will have the trait :: All offspring will have the trait.
 If an equal number of females:males are affected, it is likely {{autosomal}} {{recessive}} :: Autosomal recessive If a lot more males have a trait than girls, and it is a recessive trait, it is likely that the trait is {{X-linked}} {{recessive}} :: X-linked recessive